Moka Pot: Italian Lifestyle in Your Kitchen

 The Moka Pot loves beans with a nutty-chocolate profile and low acidity.

-- Classics: Look for coffees from Brazil, Guatemala, or El Salvador.
+- Classic: Look for coffees from Brazil, Guatemala, or El Salvador.

 - Modern Classic: Choose Specialty beans roasted for espresso (so-called Omniroast or Espresso Roast).
 They have more sweetness and handle the intensity of this method better than dark, oily supermarket coffees.